Ivanka Trump Gives Dad An ‘A’ In His Job As President, But Says They Don’t Always Agree

 — The Hill (@thehill) June 26, 2017

-Ivanka was asked what grade she’d assign her father in his job as President of the United States and she enthusiastically gave him the highest mark.
+Ivanka was asked what grade she’d assign her father in his job as president of the United States, and she enthusiastically gave him the highest mark.

 “An A, of course!”

-Ivanka Trump added that her father’s political instincts are “phenomenal” and has accomplished what no one thought he could with the exception of a few.
+Ivanka Trump added that her father’s political instincts are “phenomenal,” saying he has accomplished what no one thought he could with the exception of a few.
 The security of the nation, the policies being put in place, and the stock market is “thriving,” Ivanka said.
 When asked about his tweets, however, she said she tries to “stay out of politics.”

 Ivanka Trump, who is assistant to the President, on her father’s tweets: “I try to stay out of politics.” https://t.co/6auo0JY8f5 pic.twitter.com/jKJBROliQp